Biography | Nicholas Bardonnay

 Nicholas has also produced a number of commissioned concert pieces.
 Highlights include Grand Canyon Country, a piece created for the Tucson Symphony Orchestra and The Phoenix Symphony to celebrate Arizona’s state centennial; a 50th anniversary tribute for the Britt Music Festival in Oregon; and extensive photography across the Czech Republic for Czech Journeys, which is set to the complete Má vlast and was commissioned by the Royal Scottish National Orchestra and the Toronto Symphony Orchestra.

 The London Photographic Association as well as galleries in Los Angeles, Portland, Hong Kong and other cities have exhibited Nicholas’s photography.
 He has lived in the U.S., Canada and Mexico, and he has an interdisciplinary degree in Visual Arts and Social Sciences from The Evergreen State College.
-Nicholas and his wife and colleague Erin are based in California.
-In 2014, they spent a year traveling across central and southern Mexico while Nicholas photographed for an upcoming production, titled Mágico.
+When they’re not on the road in their vintage Airstream, Nicholas and his wife and colleague Erin are based in California.
+One of their biggest adventures so far was their recent year in Mexico while Nicholas photographed his latest concert pieces Mágico and Pre~Columbia.